#1060: June 25-28, 2025

 I should try and resolve that strangeness in my brain. | ||

-Then you would find out that it was her kids and then that strangeness goes away. | ||
+Then you would find out that it was her kids, and then that strangeness goes away. | ||

 It's not that suspicious. | ||

-Alex isn't questioning things. | ||
+Alex isn't questioning things, he's anti questioning things. | ||

-He's using the suspicious detail and like adding these things onto each other in order to justify avoiding the conclusion that he wants you to avoid. | ||
+He's using the suspicious detail and like adding these things onto each other in order to justify avoiding the conclusion that he wants you to avoid, which is this guy was a fan of his, he loved Trump, and this is part of the natural re reaction and inevitable consequences of this kind of content. | ||

-That stringing together thing, especially, like I was listening to that and I could hear like it's almost like those icebreaker games where it is like that conservative world. | ||
+Yeah, yeah, that stringing together thing, especially like I was listening to that and I could hear it was almost like those icebreaker games where it is like that conservative world. | ||

-You know, somebody says, oh, he was appointed by Tim Waltz. | ||
+Somebody says, Oh, he was appointed by Tim Waltz. | ||

-And then the next person says, oh, and also he was this. | ||
+And then the next person says, Oh, and also he was this. | ||

 And until, and eventually that becomes something you have to say every time you introduce this guy. | ||